Wild Adapter: Executive committee

 Wild Adapter's characters first made their debut in one of Minekura's earlier works, a dōjinshi titled Araiso Private High School Student Council Executive Committee.
-In Executive Committee, Kubota and Tokitoh are high school students who are on the executive committee, a kind of juvenile police force.
+In Executive Committee, Kubota and Tokito are high school students who are on the executive committee, a kind of juvenile police force.
 The stories in Executive Committee are largely silly and plotless, such as resolving mysteries over a cheat-sheet for an exam, or acting as bodyguards for a spoiled teen idol.

 Executive Committee is also a two-episode OVA.